Muhammad Shabana

-Muhammad Shabaneh (محمد شبانة; died 13 May 2025), also known by his nickname Abu Anas (أبو أنس), was the commander of the Rafah Brigade in the military wing of Hamas, the Izz ad-Din al-Qassam Brigades.
+Muhammad Shabaneh (محمد شبانة; 1973 – 13 May 2025), also known by his nickname Abu Anas (أبو أنس), was the commander of the Rafah Brigade in the military wing of Hamas, the Izz ad-Din al-Qassam Brigades.
 Under his command were about four battalions.

 It was reported that Shabaneh had a large extended family in Sinai, Egypt.
 In leaflets dropped by the IDF in Gaza in November 2023, a bounty of $500,000 was offered for his capture.

 In May 2025, the IDF and Shin Bet claimed that de facto leader of Hamas in the Gaza Strip Mohammed Sinwar was targeted in an Israeli airstrike on a bunker under the Gaza European Hospital in Khan Yunis.
 The strike killed 26 people, according to the Gaza Health Ministry.
 According to the Saudi channel Al-Hadath, Shabaneh's body was recovered from the tunnel along with Sinwar.

 Biography

 Hamas

+Shabaneh was born in Rafah in 1973.
 Even before his appointment as commander of the Rafah Brigade, during Operation Cast Lead on December 31, 2008, according to Palestinian reports, the IDF attacked his home in the Shabora neighborhood in Rafah, but Shabaneh was not injured.

-After the death of Raed al-Attar during Operation Protective Edge in 2014, Shabaneh was appointed to replace him as the commander of the Rafah Brigade.
+After the death of Raed al Atar during Operation Protective Edge in 2014, Shabaneh was appointed to replace him as the commander of the Rafah Brigade.